Hooded Menace: History

 The band kickstarted their career by recording a two-track demo titled The Eyeless Horde in 2007, which was released on 7" vinyl the following year.
 The band released their debut album, Fulfill the Curse, in 2008; followed by the highly acclaimed sophomore full-length album, Never Cross the Dead, in 2010.

 The band continued to record and release albums, with their third full-length album, Effigies of Evil, released in 2012; followed by Darkness Drips Forth in 2015.
 The band have also released several split albums and EPs, with bands such as Asphyx.

 The band have also toured in Europe and North America, performing at many major metal festivals such as Hellfest, Roadburn, Maryland Deathfest, Tuska, and Party San Open Air among others.

-The band released their fifth studio album, titled Ossuarium Silhouettes Unhallowed, in 2018.
+The band released their fifth studio album Ossuarium Silhouettes Unhallowed in 2018; followed by their sixth and seventh studio releases The Tritonus Bell in 2021 and Lachrymose Monuments of Obscuration in 2025.

 Musical style and influences

 The band play a hybrid genre of music known as death-doom, which blends elements of death metal and doom metal, claiming influence from bands such as Candlemass, Cathedral, Paradise Lost, Asphyx and Winter, among others.
-The band's lyrics tend to revolve around horror stories, especially those within horror movies including The Blind Dead.
+The band's lyrics are influenced by horror fiction, particularly films such as Tombs of the Blind Dead.